top of page

 • Horseback Riding

 Look for: Full coverage and encapsulation, possibly with compression.
-Wide, padded front straps, strong band, and smooth interior seams to reduce chafing.
+Wide, padded straps, strong band, and smooth interior seams to reduce chafing.

 Wired vs. Non-Wired

-This often comes down to personal preference, and what works for your shape during movement.
+Having a style with or without wires often comes down to personal preference, and what works for your shape during movement.

 • Non-wired styles tend to be more minimizing and compressive.
 They're great for those who dislike underwire or prefer more flexibility.